IVIURRAY/yt-eve/README.md

 ***`table`***

 The table command can be used to view the current standing of a given league.
-(Defaults to English Permier league).
+(Defaults to English Premier league).

 ```commandline
 Usage: eve football table [OPTIONS]